basarat/algorithms/src/linkedList/README.md

 }
 ```

-As a final exercise we can easily add a dequeue operation to the linked list which also operates in O(1).
+As an exercise we can easily add a dequeue operation to the linked list which also operates in O(1).
 * It will either return a value or `undefined` if we are out of values.
 * If we don't have a head, then we will let the default return value of `undefined` handle it.
 * otherwise we grab the value from our `head`.